The Legal Process for Accident Claims

 During the time leading up to the trial date, both sides are required to turn over evidence to each other in a process called “discovery.”

 That includes police reports, witness statements, physical evidence from the site of the accident and certain medical evidence detailing any injuries.
 It also extends to information about any expert witnesses that each side plans to rely on at trial.

-In a car accident case, for example, lawyers for either side may want to formally interview those involved in the accident and other witnesses in a deposition.
+In a car accident case, for example, Florida accident lawyers for either side may want to formally interview those involved in the accident and other witnesses in a deposition.
 Lawyers for both sides are usually present at these interviews and a transcript of the deposition is made available for each side.

 The parties can also ask each other questions directly by using a list of inquiries called “interrogatories.”